WUCW: KMWB and WUCW

 In late 1997, Sinclair Broadcast Group entered into a deal to purchase KLGT for $52.5 million—a far cry from the $3.3 million spent to acquire it six years prior.
 The call letters were changed in November 1998 to KMWB, reflecting the state and network affiliation.
 The Timberwolves continued on channel 23 and KARE until they consolidated their over-the-air broadcasts with WFTC in 2001.

 In 2006, The WB and UPN merged to create The CW.
 The UPN affiliate in the Twin Cities market, WFTC, was owned by Fox Television Stations; none of its UPN affiliates were chosen for the network's launch, and it set up MyNetworkTV for them and other stations that would not join The CW.
 On May 2, 2006, Sinclair Broadcast Group signed an affiliation agreement with The CW for the company's eight WB affiliates, including KMWB, to join the network.
-In preparation for the affiliation switch, KMWB changed its call sign to WUCW, planning to market itself as "Your CW".
+In preparation for the affiliation switch, KMWB changed its call sign to WUCW, planning to market itself as "Your CW"; as Minneapolis and St. Paul are on the line separating west "K" and east "W" calls, the station was able to switch to a "W"-prefixed call.

 In January 2018, WUCW moved out of its longtime Como Avenue studios, which had been built for Twin Cities Public Television in 1960, and moved to the 7th floor of the Pence Building at 800 Hennepin Avenue in downtown Minneapolis.
 The studios were then sold to the Minnesota State Fair.
-That building is directly located across the street diagonally from the studios of Bally Sports North, in an annex of the State Theatre.

 WUCW served as the over-the-air home of Minnesota United FC in 2021 and 2022.
 In the first season, the station was scheduled to air 19 matches, all simulcasts from Bally Sports North.

-In order to accommodate scheduling conflicts on Bally Sports North, WUCW aired five Minnesota Timberwolves games in April and May 2021 under the branding "Bally Sports Extra on The CW Twin Cities".
+To accommodate scheduling conflicts on Bally Sports North, WUCW aired five Minnesota Timberwolves games in April and May 2021 under the branding "Bally Sports Extra on The CW Twin Cities".
 In April 2022, WUCW aired two Minnesota Twins games and a Minnesota Wild game.

+Since 2023, WUCW has served as the home of the St. Paul Saints of Minor League Baseball.

-Technical information
+Technical information and subchannels

-Subchannels

-The station's digital signal is multiplexed:
+The station's ATSC 1.0 channels are carried on the multiplexed signals of other Twin Cities television stations:

+On August 16, 2023, WUCW became the ATSC 3.0 (NextGen TV) host station for the Twin Cities.
+It broadcasts from a tower at the Telefarm Towers in Shoreview, Minnesota.